outubro 23, 2004

-As an emotion thought provoking movie we can analyse A.I. by Steven Spielberg as a truly guide for everyone interested in emotion and computers.
+As an emotion thought-provoking movie we can analyse A.I. by Steven Spielberg as a true guide for everyone interested in emotion and computers.

 A.I. makes us believe that the final frontier really separating us from "meca" stands in EMOTION.
 We can even evolve this to cloning arguments and assume the same about clones versus originals.